 Thank you to Brynne Haug for the next installment of her essay on the conquest of Wales.
-The following video is of our visit in May 2014 to Caernarfon Castle, the centerpiece of King Edward’s conquest of Wales.

 While there has been some measure of historical debate on the benefits and detriments of the English conquest of Wales on the country itself, the majority of scholars have agreed that in terms of identity and culture, the conquest had a negative impact.
 Wales prior to 1282 was fiercely independent, its people pastoral and very much devoted to the land on which they lived.
 In the years that followed the conquest, however, Edward I, in an attempt to “civilize” the Welsh, built walled towns throughout Wales and brought English settlers to live in them.
 Thus, by the beginning of the fourteenth century, the Welsh—who were in theory entirely excluded from these English towns of privilege—were, in the words of R.R.
 Davies, “outsiders in their own country.”
 Historians have not argued that such attempts at “civilization” had a positive effect on Wales; even economically, England destroyed local systems rather than bolstering them.
 However, historians have debated whether the actions of certain individuals had an effect on the outcome, good or bad, for Wales.